Featured image of post Rhythm Game in C Language

 A Rhythm game I created as a 1st-year term project assignment.

-While creating the rhythm game itself didn’t take too long, I remember struggling to sync everything properly.
+Making the game itself didn’t take long, but I remember struggling to get the notes in sync.

 How to Play

-Use the keys D, F, J, and K to input notes.
+Use the D, F, J, K keys to hit notes.

-Your score accumulates based on your combos and judgments.
-The score calculation formula is as follows:
+Your score increases based on combo and judgment.
+The scoring formula is:

 1